-Even though there is an increase in reported rates of anxiety and mental illness adolescents, very little research has been done so far.
-This study would provide a meeded assessment of prevalence rates of anxiety and depression along with an assess of related key factors such as gender, family SES, parental education levels, par occupation, and family composition (divorce, number of wives, number of children).
+Even though there is an increase in reported rates of anxiety and mental illnesses in adolescents, very little research has been done so far.
+This study would provide a much-needed assessment of prevalence rates of anxiety and depression along with an assessment of related key factors such as gender, family SES, parental education levels, parental occupation, and family composition (divorce, number of wives, number of children).